BinaNoir/work_samples/count_von_count/README.md

 1. Download the project files from the repository.
 2. Open the project folder in Python.
 3. Run the script and follow the instructions in the terminal to input your name. </br>
-   The script will print the sum of the letters in your name.

 ## Planned Updates

 - Extension to include language selection for German
 - Improvement of interactive responses
 - Improvement of code structure - done
-- Unittesting
+- Unittesting - partly done